tiborschneider/prefix-trie/Readme.md

 done as follows: we look at the most significant bit that is **not** part of the prefix itself.
 If it is not set, then we take the left branch, and otherwise, we take the right one.

-## Traversals
+# Traversals

-Any iteration over all elements in the tree is implemented as a graph traversal that will yield elements in lexicographic order (with the exception of mutable iteration of the `PrefixMap`).
-This also includes the iteration over the union, intersection, or difference of two `PrefixSet`s, which are implemented as simultaneous tree traversals.
-Further, calling `retain` will also traverse the tree only once, removing elements during the traversal.
+Any iteration over all elements in the tree is implemented as a graph traversal that will yield elements in lexicographic order.

+The library offers set operations of different maps or sets.
+We implement a union, intersection, difference, and covering_difference.
+These iterators are implemented using simultaneous tree traversals.
+They will yield elements in lexicographic order.
+Whenever appropriate, the yielded items will also include the longest prefix match.

+# [`TrieView`]s

+You can create a view of a (sub)-trie.
+Such a view has an arbitrary node as its root.
+Any operations on that view will only traverse that node and all its children.
+You can iterate over all children, search in that sub-trie, and perform set operations on them.

 ## Operations on the tree